Do I need planning permission

 You can carry out certain types of work without needing to apply for planning permission.
 These are called ‘Permitted Development Rights’.

-See further information below about different types of permitted development rights:-
+See further information below about different types of permitted development rights, restrictions on permitted development rights how to obtain a formal decision that planning permission is not required:-

 1. ‘Permitted Development’ (Householders)